Keywords

 On examination, she was febrile (102° F) with a pulse rate of 98 beats/minute.
 There was midline and right paraspinal tenderness from L3 to sacral region.
 Neurological examination of lower limbs was unremarkable.
 There was no focal neurological deficit.

 Lab investigations showed that she was anaemic (Haemoglobin of 8 g/dl).
 Her total counts were 13600/mm3 (predominantly neutrophilia).
 The ESR was elevated (88 mm/hour) and CRP (261mg/L).
 The renal function tests were within normal limits, while serum albumin was only 1.9 mg/dl.
 Blood and urine cultures were sterile.
-Her chest x-ray showed no evidence of tuberculosis.

-A radiograph revealed mild lumbar scoliosis to the left side and bulky psoas muscle in the right side (Figure 1a and b).
+A radiograph revealed mild lumbar scoliosis to the left side and bulky psoas muscle in the right side ( Figure 1a and b).

 MRI spine revealed features suggestive of spondylodiscitis of L5-S1, spondylitis of L4 with abscesses adjacent to L4, L5, S1, S2 and S3 vertebra in the right side.
-There was also air-fluid level in the abscess (Figure 1c and d).
+There was also air-fluid level in the abscess ( Figure 1c and d).
 The spondylodiscitis can be appreciated in the Figure 1e which shows post-contrast enhancement in L5-S1 vertebral discs.
 Figure 1f shows the radiographs before treatment and after treatment for comparison.

-In view of the psoas abscess and radiological evidence of spondylodiscitis, she underwent surgery involving decompression of L5 vertebra and exploration of L5-S1 space with drainage of the abscess.
+She underwent surgery involving decompression of L5 vertebra and exploration of L5-S1 space with drainage of the abscess.
 Intra-operatively foul-smelling gas escaped from the abscess.
 The L5-S1 disc also had purulent collection.
 Pus was sent for CBNAAT (cartridge based nucleic acid amplification test) for tuberculosis, aerobic and anaerobic cultures.
 Material from L5-S1 disc was sent for histopathology.

 On the third hospital day CBNAAT report was suggestive of Mycobacterium tuberculosis she was started on anti-tubercular therapy (ATT).
 The next day the aerobic culture grew Escherichia coli whereas anaerobic culture grew Bacteroids fragilis and Peptoniphilus asachrolyticus.
 In addition, she was also started on injection Piperazillin-Tazobactem and oral tinidazole for 10 days.
 There was wound dehiscence on tenth postoperative day.

 The repeat culture from the pus drained grew only E. coli with similar sensitivity though the growth was scanty.
 We continued antitubercular drugs and added Injection Amikacin and Imipenem (as per the culture sensitivity report) for a total of three weeks.
 She was taken up for secondary suturing during this period.
 Patient was discharged subsequently.
-On follow-up at one month, her symptoms had improved and her anemia had improved to 9.5 gm%.
+On follow-up at one month, her symptoms had improved and her anaemia had improved to 9.5 gm%.
 She had also gained 1.6 kgs in weight.
 Repeat radiographs and MRI were done at the three-month follow-up and showed resolution of the abscesses.
 Patient was adherent and tolerated the anti-tubercular medications well.
 She was continued on ATT for 18 months.
 She did not have any ATT related complications and was compliant with the treatment throughout the follow-up.

 A 54-year-old man from an urban district of South India, a tailor by occupation, came with complaints of insidious onset of neck pain of about three weeks duration.
 The pain was gradually progressive over the past 10 days.
 The pain would aggravate on movements of the neck, but there was no radiculopathy.
 There was also associated fever with chills and rigors.
 He reported significant weight loss in the recent past.
 There was no history of medical co-morbidites.
 There was no relevant psycho-social or genetic history obtained from the patient.